mraviel/moneyTrackBot/README.md

 ## **General info**
 Money chat bot created to help users keep track on money.
-Each transaction been save to database and the user can export the data to Excel file
+Each transaction been save to database and the user can export the data to Excel file.

 ## **Technologies**
 The project created with: